Companion bus pass

-If you are entitled to a Disabled Bus Pass and cannot travel alone, then you can apply for a Companion bus pass at the same time.
+If you are entitled to a disabled person's bus pass and cannot travel alone, then you can apply for a companion bus pass.
 This will allow your companion to travel free - but only when they are with you.

 A holder of a companion pass may start a bus journey in the area of Oxfordshire independently, but if accompanied by a companion, both pass holder and companion must board and get off the vehicle at the same point.

 We will issue companion passes at our discretion.

 If you live in Oxfordshire and meet the disability criteria specified on the disabled person's bus pass page, and are also unable to travel independently, you may qualify for a companion pass.

 To qualify for a companion pass you must provide evidence for one of the categories below.

 - You are registered Severely Sight Impaired (blind).

 - You are in receipt of Higher Rate Attendance Allowance (no more than 12 months old).